Mayor: Family was to celebrate child's birthday when NYC sightseeing helicopter crashed, killing 6

 “So this is probably part of the normal tourist attraction of seeing the city from the skyline," Adams told Fox 5 New York.
 “But it’s just a real unfortunate situation.
 And our heart goes out to the family members.”

-Escobar was in the New York area on business and his family flew in to to extend the trip a few days, said Steven Fulop, mayor of Jersey City, New Jersey, in a post on the social platform X. He said a relative was expected to arrive Friday and officials were working with the medical examiner to release the bodies for transport back to Spain.
+Escobar was in the New York area on business and his family flew over to meet him for a few days, said Steven Fulop, mayor of Jersey City, New Jersey, in a post on X. He said a relative was expected to arrive Friday and officials were working with the medical examiner to release the bodies to be taken back to Spain.

-Fulop also said dive teams were expected to return to the river Friday to continue the search for major parts of the helicopter.
+Fulop said divers would resume the search for major parts of the helicopter Friday.
+Pieces could be seen floating in the river Friday morning.

-Photos posted on the helicopter company’s website showed the couple and their children smiling as they boarded just before the flight took off.
+Photos on the helicopter company’s website show the couple and their children smiling as they boarded just before taking off.

 The flight departed a downtown heliport around 3 p.m. and lasted less than 18 minutes.
-Radar data shows it flew north along the Manhattan skyline and then back south toward the Statue of Liberty.
+Radar data shows it flew north along the Manhattan skyline then south toward the Statue of Liberty.

 Video of the crash showed parts of the aircraft tumbling through the air into the water near the shoreline of Jersey City, New Jersey.

-A witness there, Bruce Wall, said he saw it “falling apart” in midair, with the tail and main rotor coming off.
-The main rotor was still spinning without the helicopter as it fell.
+Bruce Wall, in Jersey City, said he saw the helicopter “falling apart” midair.
+The tail and the main rotor broke away, and the rotor continued to spin as it descended to the water.

-Dani Horbiak was at her Jersey City home when she heard what sounded like “several gunshots in a row, almost, in the air.”
+Dani Horbiak was in her Jersey City home when she heard what sounded like “several gunshots in a row."
 She looked out her window and saw the chopper "splash in several pieces into the river.”

 The helicopter was spinning uncontrollably with “a bunch of smoke coming out” before it slammed into the water, said Lesly Camacho, a hostess at a restaurant along the river in Hoboken, New Jersey.